bjornbredesen/gnocis/tutorial/README.md

 ## Preparing a training set based on genome-wide experimental data

 When we trained models in the last sections, we used published sets of Polycomb targets.
-In this section, we will define Polycomb targets based on data from modENCODE, in order to train our model.
+In this section, we will define Polycomb targets based on data from modENCODE.
 We have downloaded genome-wide peaks for three *D. melanogaster* Polycomb group proteins and one histone modification:
  * Pc - Source: ftp://data.modencode.org/D.melanogaster/Non-TF-Chromatin-binding-factor/ChIP-seq/computed-peaks_gff3/Pc%3ADevelopmental-Stage=Embryos-14-16-hr-OR%23Strain=Oregon-R%3AChIP-seq%3ARep-1%3A%3ADmel_r5.32%3AmodENCODE_3957%3A816.gff3.gz
  * Psc - Source: source URL: ftp://data.modencode.org/D.melanogaster/Non-TF-Chromatin-binding-factor/ChIP-seq/computed-peaks_gff3/Psc%3ADevelopmental-Stage=Embryos-14-16-hr-OR%23Strain=Oregon-R%3AChIP-seq%3ARep-1%3A%3ADmel_r5.32%3AmodENCODE_3960%3A1817.gff3.gz